dcreager/dcreager.net/content/git/workflows.markdown

 #### The squash-merge model

-For better or worse, "mailing lists and the command line" aren't a good fit for most projects these days, and GitHub as won the resulting Great Code Hosting Wars.
+For better or worse, "mailing lists and the command line" aren't a good fit for most projects these days, and GitHub has won the resulting Great Code Hosting Wars.
 Is there an easy way that we can maintain a clean history, in the style of the Linux kernel, following the Four Rules, while using only the core tooling provided by GitHub?
 Now that GitHub supports [squash merges][], the answer is a